EnterpriseDB/barman/doc/barman.5.md

     bzip2 compressor).
 Global/Server.

 conninfo
 :   Connection string used by Barman to connect to the Postgres server.
-Server.
+This is a libpq connection string (https://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING)
+ Commonly used Keys are: host, hostaddr, port, dbname (default is barman), user, password
+ NOTE: you should use the .pgpass file for your password however.

 custom_compression_filter
 :   Customised compression algorithm applied to WAL files.
 Global/Server.